ashcode12/password-manager/docs/API.md

   - **404**: No entry found for the given name.
     ```json
     {
-      "message": "No password entry found for \"exampleSite\"."
+      "message": "No password entry found for 'exampleSite'."
     }
     ```